Term 4 Week 4 Newsletter - Monday 3rd November 2025

 Bronze Award

-Bronze Awards will be presented at the Term 3 Principal's Morning Tea, for Bronze Award recipients.
-This special event will be held Tuesday 23 September at 10.30am, in the school hall.
+Bronze Awards will be presented at the Term 4 Principal's Morning Tea, for Bronze Award recipients.
+This special event will be held on Tuesday 16 December at 10.30am, in the school hall.
 Parents are cordially invited to attend.

 Silver Award

-These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
+These awards will be presented at the next awards assembly.
+This assembly is planned to occur at 1:35pm on Thursday 20th November, under the COLA.
+The choir will be performing.
 Parents are cordially invited to attend.

 Gold Award

-These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:30m on Thursday 18th September, under the COLA.
+These awards will be presented at the next awards assembly.
+This assembly is planned to occur at 1:35pm on Thursday 20th November, under the COLA.
+The choir will be performing.
 Parents are cordially invited to attend.

 Bronze Medallion

-These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
+These awards will be presented at the next awards assembly.
+This assembly is planned to occur at 1:35pm on Thursday 20th November, under the COLA.
+The choir will be performing.
 Parents are cordially invited to attend.

 Silver Medallion

-These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:30am on Thursday 18th September, under the COLA.
+These awards will be presented at the next awards assembly.
+This assembly is planned to occur at 1:35pm on Thursday 20th November, under the COLA.
+The choir will be performing.
 Parents are cordially invited to attend.

 Gold Medallion

-These awards will be presented at the next assembly.
-This assembly is planned to occur at 9:30m on Thursday 18th September, under the COLA.
+These awards will be presented at the next awards assembly.
+This assembly is planned to occur at 1:35pm on Thursday 20th November, under the COLA.
+The choir will be performing.
 Parents are cordially invited to attend.

 From the Teachers